Nelarius/wrenpp/README.md

 ## Customize module loading

-When the virtual machine encounters an import statement, it executes a callback function, which returns the module source, given a module name.
+When the virtual machine encounters an import statement, it executes a callback function which returns the module source for a given module name.
 If you want to change the way modules are named, or want some kind of custom file interface, you can change the callback function.
 Just set give `Wren::loadModuleFn` a new value, which can be a free standing function, or callable object of type `char*( const char* )`.

 By default, `Wren::loadModuleFn` has the following value.